heubachmedia/hmReports-Release/Documentation/Areas/hmRep_GetBarcodeList.md

 |Barcodes|Collection|←|List of all available barcodes

 ### Description
-The command *hmRep_Get Barcode List* returns a collection *Barcodes* with all available Barcodes in hmReports
+The command *hmRep_Get Barcode List* returns a collection *Barcodes* with all available Barcodes in hmReports.

 ### Example
 The following example gets a collection of all available barcodes: